vyca2017/content/content/tutorials/clients/relay-vs-apollo/queries.md

 }
 ```

-### Interaction with the cache
+### Data Normalization with Nodes

 Relay requires the unique `id` field on every node in the GraphQL backend.
 The id is heavily used by Relay to normalize the data and make sure that all components rerender when there is new data for a certain node id.
 No more configuration is needed to make the cache consistent from the client side - however, there is also no possibility to change this behaviour.

 For example, for a GraphQL backend that only has unique `id`s per model, Relay's cache mechanisms would break.
 Graphcool uses [cuids](https://github.com/graphcool/cuid-java) to generate unique ids across all nodes in your project, so this is not an issue.

 To read more about GraphQL queries in Relay, refer to the [Learn Relay guide](https://www.learnrelay.org/queries/what-is-a-query).

-## Queries with Apollo Client
+## Flexible Queries with Apollo Client

 Apollo Client offers convenience functions to check the loading and error states of a query.
 This makes rendering a loading animation really simple.
 Using fragments with Apollo Client is an option, but it's not enforced.

-### Wrapping a React component
+### Exposing Apollo Client to React Components

 To send a query with Apollo Client in React, we have to wrap a React component using `graphql`.
 The actual query is defined using the `gql` syntax seen below.